How to Hire International Contractors in 6 Steps

 At this point, you’re trying to make sure the foreign contractor’s rates are reasonable.
 Do your research beforehand to determine the reasonable pay for that type of project in the countries your applicants are in.

-Review the quotes when you get them, and be cautious of quotes that are outside the norm, both low and high—that could be a red flag that someone doesn’t know what they’re doing.
-Remove any foreign contractors who don’t fit in your budget.
+Review the quotes when you get them, and be cautious of quotes that are outside the norm, both low and high—this could be a red flag that someone doesn’t know what they’re doing.
+Remove any foreign contractors who don’t fit into your budget.

 As you screen applicants and their credentials, don’t be afraid to reach out and ask questions before scheduling an interview or official discussion regarding the project.
 You may want links to some of the work they’ve produced (if applicable) or just clarification that they’re really interested.

-We recommend narrowing your final list of contracting candidates down to approximately half a dozen applicants.
+We recommend narrowing your final list of contracting candidates down to approximately half a dozen.
 If you choose too many to interview, you will be unable to effectively decide which contractor is right for your project.

 Some foreign contractors will look great in their application but fail to live up to your expectations during an official discussion.
 That’s why it’s crucial that you ask certain questions, including: